Long Pixie Cuts Are Everywhere—25 Ideas That Are Effortlessly Chic

 One thing about Teyana Taylor...she'll always look stunning with a pixie cut.
 The face-framing strands give the look even more character.

-I still remember how shocked people were when Taylor Hill ditched her long hair for a shorter do.
+I still remember how shocked people were when Taylor Hill ditched her long hair for a shorter hairstyle.
 Three years later, and I can't picture her without her soft glam "bixie" cut.

 If you've been following Naomi Scott's latest music endeavors, you've probably seen her sporting her pink bob.
 But before that, she was fully rocking this elevated slick back pixie.